 Perinatal mental health

 This page provides an overview of the perinatal mental health campaigns that I am privileged to be a part of, and the research and professional work that I undertake.
-This typically focuses on pre- and postnatal depression, postpartum psychosis (including bipolar disorders), and maternal OCD.
+This typically focuses on pre- and postnatal depression, postpartum psychosis (including bipolar disorders), maternal OCD, birth trauma and PTSD, and perinatal eating disorders.
 The term 'perinatal' refers to the period from pregnancy to one year after the birth.
 Mental health affects the mother, the father, and the child - the entire family.
 I have been associated with perinatal mental health services since 2003, when I started work as a research co-ordinator for a team based near the New Forest in Hampshire (operated by what was then Hampshire Partnership NHS Trust, now Southern Health NHS Foundation Trust).
 Under the inspirational supervision of Dr Alain Gregoire, I soon developed a passion for maternal mental health.

 Working with some truly great people, I am part of some highly influential campaigns.
 Through these, we have several aims: to raise public awareness; encourage people to talk freely about perinatal mental health (and seek support); provide better support for families (by improving NHS and community services, and funding charitable groups); help educate key health professionals (such as GPs, midwives, health visitors,and obstetricians); and foster better communication between services and professionals.